weijiexi/Modernisms-Contemporary-Art/WassilyKandinsky/Readme.md

 # [Wassily Kandinsky](https://www.wassilykandinsky.net/)
 ## Principles of abstract art
-> Abstract art requires artists to break free from traditional figurative expressions and break through the constraints of reality to convey emotions, ideas and concepts in a freer and more innovative way.
+Abstract art requires artists to break free from traditional figurative expressions and break through the constraints of reality to convey emotions, ideas and concepts in a freer and more innovative way.

 Abstract art does not rely on images in the real world, but expresses emotions and ideas through elements such as shape, color, line and texture.
+#### Visualize complex information and express it in an easy-to-understand way
+#### Invisible things become perceptible graphics and interactive elements
+- Real-world objects, concepts or emotions are transformed into non-figurative, visual forms

+  That is, invisible things become perceptible graphics
+    - Shape/color/time & motion/data & information visualization
+- Abstraction is the generalization, simplification and transformation of reality
+    - Removing specific forms: images are transformed into geometric lines and color blocks
+    - Symbolization: symbols or shapes replace specific things in reality
+    - Emotions and energy: colors, shapes, dynamic lines express inner emotions
+    - Visual metaphor: visual images are used to metaphorically represent invisible concepts
 - ### Simplification
 Abstract art often reduces forms to their essence.
 It removes details and focuses on the basic shapes, colors, or lines that represent a subject—or sometimes, no subject at all.